 Want your hydrangeas to last longer?
 Why not try drying them to use in your decor!
-Learn my no-fail secret tip for drying your hydrangeas!
+Learn the secret tip for drying your hydrangeas!
 Follow my step by step directions and you will enjoy your hydrangeas long after they are done blooming!
+Updated 8/8/22

 The Secret Tip for Drying Hydrangeas